Peanut butter bars with Reese’s eggs, ground peanuts and peanut butter frosting

 • 1 tsp baking soda

-• 1 cup chocolate chips
+• 2 cups milk chocolate chips

-• 1 cup mini m&ms
+• 1 cup macadamia nuts (finely ground)

-Directions – in a bowl, cream butter, crisco, sugar and brown sugar.
-Add eggs, vanilla and water.
-Blend in dry ingredients.
-Fold in chips and m&ms. Scoop out 1/4 cups dough.
-Chill a few hours or overnight.
-When ready to bake, preheat oven to 325 degrees.
-Line a cookie sheet with nonstick baking liners or parchment paper.
-Stagger cookies on prepared sheets.
-Bake 12 to 14 minutes, no longer.
+Directions – in a bowl, cream butter crisco, brown sugar and sugar.
+Add eggs and vanilla.
+Fold in dry ingredients.
+Blend in chips and nuts.
+Scoop out 1/4 cups dough.
+Chill a few hours.
+(I froze mine for an hour to speed up the process).
+Preheat oven to 375 degrees.
+Line a cookie sheet with parchment paper or nonstick baking liners.
+Stagger cookies on sheet.

 Thanks so much for stopping by today!
-Remember to be kind!
-Wishing you a day of peace, love and joy

 Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount.
-I recommend chilling the individual doughs for a few hours before baking to help them stay puffy.
-And preheat your oven before baking.
+Also, chill the individual mounds of dough and few hours to help keep them puffy.

 • Ingredients list